Empirical denudation

 Fig 2.
 The relationship between the slope and the denudation rates (mm/ky)

-We can see that both the slope and precipitation could increase the denudation rates, and reaches a 'steady state' after a certain point.
+We can see that both the slope and precipitation increase the denudation rates (despite large uncertainty), and that it reaches a 'steady state' after a certain point.

 function empirical_denudation(precip::Float64, slope::Any)